EPD-Libraries/BntxLibrary/docs/Structure.md

 ## Texture Pointer Array

-The texture pointer array is an array of `64`-bit pointers into the [texture array](#texture-array) following immediately after the memory pool.
+The texture pointer array is an array of `64`-bit pointers into the [texture info array](#texture-info-array) following immediately after the memory pool.
-0

 The length of the array is defined in the [texture container](#texture-container)

 | Offset | Type     | Description           |